myorb/senior_fullstack/README.md

 Please complete the task in three days.

-# Setup Maual
+# Setup

-- composer install
-- create schema
-- load fixtures
-- use the `symfony serve` or the builtin php server for development
+Higly recomend to use Docker and Mac OS

-# Setup Docker
+## Setup Docker

 You need install docker & docker-compose !